shwetaTh/shwetaTh/README.md

 # Hi there! :D I'm Shweta

 ## About Me
 I'm a BCA student with a passion for web development.
-Currently, I'm working on full-stack web development and creating simple Java applications.
+Currently, I'm working on full-stack web development and creating simple applications.
+I am currently working with Laravel, a PHP framework.

 ## Portfolio
 Please visit my portfolio for more information and projects